mokdevel/DarcMods/README.md

 The core functions collected under one mod.

 ## DarcDeathMarker
 The mod creates a map marker on the position where you died.
-The marker is active 5 minutes (for now) and disappears after that.
+The marker is active 10 minutes and disappears after that.
 If you die again, another marker replaces the previous one.
+Documentation inside mod folder.

 ## DarcMissions
 A mod that spawns various types of PVE missions.
+Documentation inside mod folder.

 ## DarcSpawner
 Spawns vehicles (could work with containers too) randomly on map with some loot.
+Documentation inside mod folder.

 # Not mods
 ## DarcDev